Categories

 The Runaway Wok by Ying Chang Compestine and Sebastià Serra is a fun lively tale for Chinese New Year.

 The Runaway Wok by Ying Chang Compestine and Sebastià Serra is a fun lively tale for Chinese New Year.
 It’s published by Dutton Books and is also available as an e-book.
-It makes an excellent Chinese New Year sensory story for children with complex additional needs.
-The text is slightly complicated – however the story itself is actually quite straightforward.
-It would be quite easy to re-tell the narrative in simple sentences and just concentrate on the main actions of the magic wok.
+It makes an excellent Chinese New Year sensory story for children with additional needs.
+The text is slightly complicated – but the story itself is actually quite straightforward.
+I do quite a radical simplification of the narrative in short sentences concentrating on the main actions of the magic wok (and missing out the more complicated part with the mean characters at the end).

 A simple sensory version could start with Ming coming home from market with the magic wok.
 If the wok you use as a prop is old and battered so much the better!